HomeBlogGemma 4 Review: Google's Free AI Model T...

 All Gemma 4 models natively process images.
 I uploaded a scanned Aadhaar card (with sensitive info redacted) and asked the E4B model to extract the text - it correctly read the Devanagari and English text with 94% accuracy.
 I uploaded a chart from a business report - it correctly described the trends, identified the axes, and summarized the key data points.

 This multimodal capability, running locally, opens up practical applications: processing scanned documents without sending them to cloud APIs, analyzing medical reports with patient privacy, and building offline-capable tools for areas with limited internet connectivity.
+For cloud-based document analysis with similar capabilities, Google NotebookLM offers a polished alternative.

 Edge Deployment (Android)

 The E2B model runs on Android devices through Google's AICore Developer Preview.
-This means you can build AI features into Android apps that work entirely on-device — no internet, no API calls, no latency.
-For a country where mobile is the primary computing platform and connectivity varies widely, this is a practical game-changer.
+This means you can build AI features into Android apps that work entirely on-device - no internet, no API calls, no latency.
+For a country where mobile is the primary computing platform and connectivity varies widely, this is a practical big deal.

 What Gemma 4 Is Not Good At